 Post Body Limit (Bytes).
 Limits the request payload (in bytes) inspected by Web Application Firewall.

 Default value: 20000000 Minimum value: 0 Maximum Value: 10 GB

 For more information about the Security setting and its GUI procedure, see Configure Web App Firewall Profile topic.

 postBodyLimitAction.
 PostBodyLimit honors error settings when you specify the maximum size of HTTP body to be allowed.
 To honor error settings you must configure one or more Post Body Limit actions.
 The configuration is also applicable for requests where the transfer encoding header is chunked.

 set appfw profile <profile_name> -PostBodyLimitAction block log stats

 Where, Block - This action blocks connection that violates the security check and it is based on the maximum size of the configured HTTP body (post body limit).
-The option must always be enabled.
+You must always enable the option.

 Log - Log violations of this security check.

 Stats - Generate statistics for this security check.